 If you are planning to apply to internship in the fall, the full proposal draft must be given to your chair no later than the first day of Spring semester if in a normal curriculum sequence and the first day after Fall Break if taking an extra year.
-This timeline must be adhered to because it will take multiple revisions of a full manuscript to get the proposal ready to distribute to the committee.
+This timeline must be adhered to because it will take multiplerevisions of a full manuscript to get the proposal ready to distribute to the committee.
 Follow the following deadline schedule for Clinical Dissertation Proposal:

-Students taking normal sequence (3 rd year) Students taking an extra year (4 th year) 1 st Draft of complete proposal manuscript due to Chair First day of Spring semester January 9, 2023 First day after Fall Break October 20, 2022 Reader review Submit at least 2 weeks prior to planned defense Submit at least 2 weeks prior to planned defense Dissertation Proposal Defense June 1st March 1st
+Students taking normal sequence (3 rd Students taking an extra year year) (4 th year) 1st Draft of complete First day of Spring semester First day after Fall Break proposal manuscript January 8, 2024 October 23, 2023 due to Chair Submit at least 2 weeks prior to Submit at least 2 weeks prior to Reader review planned defense planned defense Dissertation Proposal June ist March 1st Defense June ist Wiaich ist